 Look for job vacancies at:

 Recruitment agencies also handle vacancies, particularly for the pharmaceutical and food industries.
+Some major companies will advertise vacancies on their websites.

 The majority of training in process and product development is done on the job.
 It includes design, production, plant operation and quality control.